Brobz/nuca_script/README.md

     }
 This is the bare minimun a NucaScript file must contain: a program name, which will be used as the default file name for the executable output of the program; and a main method, where the program will start its execution.

-If everything was setup correctly, you should be able to compile and run this program like so:
+If everything was setup correctly, you should be able to compile this program like so:

     python nuca_script.py tutorial_nuca.nuca

+This should parse the source file (tutorial_nuca.nuca) and compile it into an executable called TUTORIAL_NUCA (our specified program name)
+**Note:** If you want to change the output file name, you can pass in an outut parameter like this:

+    python nuca_script.py tutorial_nuca.nuca -o output_file_name

+To run the program, simply write a ./ followed by the output file name:

      ./TUTORIAL_NUCA

 Of course, the execution result is..
 Nothing!
 But thats all we need to make Something happen!